AkshayBommewar/AkshayBommewar/README.md

 - 🔭 I’m currently a Data Analytics Trainee
-- 🌱 I’m currently working on some industery level projects with Tainity
+- 🌱 Working on some industery level projects with Tainity
 - 💬 Ask me about SQL, Python, Excel
 - 📫 How to reach me: akshaybommewar@gmail.com